MattSegal/devblog/content/django-prod-architecture.md

 Date: 2020-05-20 12:00
 Category: Django

-If you haven't worked as a web developer yet, you might be wondering:
-_how do professionals deploy Django to the internet?
-What does it look like when it's running in production?_
+If you haven't deployed a lot of Django apps, then you might be wonder: how do professionals put Django apps on the internet?
+What does Django typically look like when it's running in production?
 You might even be thinking _what the hell is [production](https://www.techopedia.com/definition/8989/production-environment)?_

 Before I started working a developer there was just a fuzzy cloud in my head where the knowledge of production infrastructure should be.
-There are a bunch of natural questions like _how many servers do people use?_, _where does the database go?_ and _why does everyone tell me to use NGINX_?
 If there's a fuzzy cloud in your head, let's fix it.
-This post will take you on a tour of some common Django server setups, from the most simple and basic to the more complex.
+This post will take you on a tour of some common Django server setups, from the most simple and basic to the more complex and powerful.

+The focus of this post will be on building up your mental model of how Django is hosted in production, rather than the details on any particular service.
-In this post I'll cover your local machine, some single webserver setups and then get into external services, multiple services, autoscaling and containers.
+I'll cover your local machine, some single webserver setups and then get into external services, multiple services, autoscaling and containers.
 I'm not going to spend a lot of time talking about services like [Heroku](https://www.heroku.com/) or [pythonanywhere](https://www.pythonanywhere.com/) or do-it-yourself platforms like [Dokku](http://dokku.viewdocs.io/dokku/).
-The focus of this post will be on building up your mental model of how Django is hosted in production, rather than the details on any particular service.

 ### Your local machine